swholmstead/DistanceSensor/docs/operation.md

 LED strip will glow faint BLUE when it recognizes a vehicle within about 8 feet.
 As you get closer, the GREEN lights will gradually close in towards the center.
 When vehicle is in ideal parking spot, LEDs will turn RED.

-System will automatically timeout at turn off after 7 seconds of nothing moving.
+System will automatically timeout and turn off after 7 seconds of nothing moving.